Eatyourkimchi: Background

 Stawski and Sazunic met Adam Swarts, the CEO of Japanese media company Breaker, at a video industry event in the United States, who offered to sign them onto his company and bring them over to Japan.
 They accepted, having decided to expedite their travel plans due to the increasing severity of Sazunic's Ehlers-Danlos syndrome.
-In 2015, Stawski and Sazunic closed down Eatyourkimchi's studio to move to Kichijōji in Tokyo, Japan the following year.
+In November 2015, Stawski and Sazunic closed down Eatyourkimchi's studio to move to Kichijōji in Tokyo, Japan the following year, and they also announced they were no longer associated with You Are Here Cafe.
 Their video series was renamed Eatyoursushi ("Eat Your Sushi"), and the channel itself was also renamed Simon and Martina during the rebranding.
+At the time of their initial announcement to move, Stawski and Sazunic intended on moving to other parts of the world besides Japan.

-In 2020, they moved back to Canada, and on February 11, 2021, they announced on Instagram that they had divorced but will continue to post new content.
-The YouTube channel also returned to the Eatyourkimchi name.
+In 2020, Stawski and Sazunic moved back to Canada, and on February 11, 2021, they announced on Instagram that they had divorced but will continue to post new content.
+The YouTube channel also reverted to the Eatyourkimchi name.
 On October 13, 2022, Sazunic announced that she would no longer be posting to Eatyourkimchi's YouTube channel to focus on her own YouTube channel, King Kogi.